Prukutu/AOES-CLIM-git/_episodes/04-changes.md

 >
 > If we run `ls` at this point, we will still see just one file called `mars.txt`.
 > That's because Git saves information about files' history
-> in the special `.git` directory mentioned earlier
+> within the special `.git` directory mentioned earlier
 > so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).
 {: .callout}